project-pode/Pode/README.md

 If everything worked fine terminal should print Server running on Port... and connected to MongoDB

-## Tutorial for demo version using local json-data
+## Tutorial for demo version using local json-data.
+This can be used locally if wanting to test just the frontend functionality

 First, clone the repo.